conjurer-rich/fast-flow-flywheel/pages/who-its-for/whos-it-for-overview.md

 **Facilitate better conversations** - Bring people together in Flow Clinics to co-create structural decisions that stick.

-**Expand your toolkit** - Move beyond ceremonies with practices like User Needs Mapping and Flow Decision Records,practical, visual, and participatory.
+**Expand your toolkit** - Move beyond ceremonies with practices like User Needs Mapping and Flow Decision Records, practical, visual, and participatory.

 ---

 ### What You Can Use Today

-- Flow Signals Radar – to assess systemic friction points
+- **Flow Signals Radar** – to assess systemic friction points
-- User Needs Mapping – to realign teams around purpose
+- **User Needs Mapping** – to realign teams around purpose
-- Flow Clinics – to spark collaborative structural change
+- **Flow Clinics** – to spark collaborative structural change

 ---